-Most law schools subscribe to the concept of “rolling admissions.”
-The application cycle begins or “opens” in early fall, likely September 1, and remains open until early spring, usually March or April.
-Applicants can submit their application during this time period, and schools will email decisions on a “rolling basis.”
-Thus, if you apply in September, you potentially could receive your decision in roughly six to eight weeks, if not sooner.
+Most law schools offer what is called “rolling admissions.”
+The application cycle begins or “opens” in early fall, likely September 1, and remains open until early spring, usually sometime in March or April.
+Applicants can submit their application anytime during this period, and schools email decisions on a “rolling basis.”
+Thus, if you apply in September, you could receive your decision in six to eight weeks, if not sooner.

 Admissions professionals notice rushed applications.
-These submissions generally have proofreading mistakes in personal statements and resumes.
-Hastily written letters of recommendation – because you asked a professor or employer at the last minute – don’t do anyone any favors.
-Rushed applications are often followed by emails from applicants expressing apologies for submitting the wrong personal statement and requesting to please only look at this new attached copy.
-Well, committees will read the attached copy, and the original with errors, and your email with a desperate plea for a second chance… Not exactly the strongest case for admission, right?
+These submissions generally have proofreading mistakes, particularly in personal statements and resumes.
+Similarly, letters of recommendation that are hastily written because a professor or employer was asked at the last minute don’t do anyone any favors.
+Rushed applications are often followed by emails from applicants expressing apologies for submitting the wrong personal statement and asking the adcom to please only look at a new attached copy.
+In such cases, committees will read the new version, along with the original with errors, and the email with the candidate’s desperate plea for a second chance – not exactly the strongest case for admission, right?

-Timing counts, but a strong application later in the cycle is better than a rushed September submission.
-For a solid application, you’ll want to:
+Timing counts, but a strong application submitted later in the cycle is better than a rushed September submission.
+To increase your chances of submitting a solid application, you’ll want to do the following:

 - Map out enough time to study comprehensively for the LSAT to achieve your best score.

-- Proofread your personal statement, resume, and any other written material that you are submitting.
+- Carefully proofread your personal statement, resume, and any other written material you are submitting.

-- Make sure that you are answering every question asked in a specific application – not submitting general answers that gloss over what Law School X is asking with an essay that you are also submitting to Law Schools Y and Z.
+- Make sure that you are answering every question asked in your target school’s application and that you are not submitting general answers that gloss over what Law School X is asking with an essay that you are also submitting to Law Schools Y and Z.

-Why mistakes matter so much in your law school application
+Why do mistakes matter so much in your law school application?

-When I read applications, I would ask myself, “Would I hire this future lawyer?”
-If there were careless mistakes in the application, I would have second thoughts.
-And you don’t want the person evaluating your application to have second thoughts and doubts.
-Realize that with so many applications competing with yours, the applications that don’t engender doubts have a major edge.
+When applications are being reviewed, law school admissions readers often ask themselves, “Would I hire this future lawyer?”
+Careless mistakes in someone’s application do not build confidence in the reviewer.
+As an applicant, you don’t want the person evaluating your application to have any doubts.
+Law schools often receive so many applications that the applications that don’t engender doubts – and don’t have mistakes in them – have a major edge.

 So, when should you submit your law school application?

-But, if after reading this, you are still aiming to apply to law school later in the admissions cycle and want a date to target without harming your admissions chances, I recommend submitting no later than mid-January for the best chances of spots (not to mention scholarship funds) still available.
+If after reading this, you are still aiming to apply to law school later in the admissions cycle and want to target a date that won’t negatively affect your admissions chances, think about submitting no later than mid-January, when spots are still largely available.

-Between now and January, there is enough time for you to plan and submit that “accept me immediately” application.
-But don’t wait forever – study for the LSAT; draft, rewrite, edit, and proofread your application components; and then submit your strongest application.
+This will leave enough time for you to plan and submit an application that says “accept me immediately.”
+But don’t wait too long, and be sure you map out a timeline to study for the LSAT; draft, rewrite, edit, and proofread your application components; and then submit your strongest application.